seeduardo/node-js-callbacks-readme-london-web-102918/README.md

 ## Overview

 What do we do when we need a part of our program to run *now* and then another part of it to run *later*?
 This situation, known as "asychronous processing" (or just "async"), is a key Node programming skill.
 This is what we will focus on in this lesson.
-By the nd of it you will be able to:
+By the end of it you will be able to:

 1. Explain asynchronous processes.
 2. Explain how callbacks make handling the asynchronous flow of an application easier in Node.